JimDemos/demo.sap_install/awx-ee/README.md

 > These building instructions are only tested on Linux.
 > These instructions do not work on Apple Silicon for x86 containers.
 > If you know how to build cross-platform EEs with ansible builder, feel free to contact me or create a pull request.

+> [NOTE]
+> the power base image awx-ee is not available publically.
+The RHEL version needs python3-devel defined as extra package
+> -